 #UnsolvedMysteries: Twitter Explodes With Theories About The Shocking Rey Rivera Case

+Everyone’s buzzing over Netflix‘s reboot of the spooky-themed classic Unsolved Mysteries.
+According to Forbes, Unsolved Mysteries solved approximately 1 in 4 cases over the years with the help of its loyal armchair detectives.
+Back in the day, viewers could call in to a hotline to give potential leads on crime cases to law enforcement.
+Now, the show invites viewers to head to their website to give any information on suspected criminals in the hopes of bringing perpetrators to justice.

-Everyone’s buzzing over Netflix‘s reboot of spooky-themed classic “Unsolved Mysteries” that starts with the deeply unsettling ‘Mystery on the Rooftop’ episode where we’re introduced to seemingly perfect husband Rey Rivera whose body was found six days after he abruptly left his home in May 2006.
+The series starts with the deeply unsettling ‘Mystery on the Rooftop’ episode where we’re introduced to seemingly perfect husband Rey Rivera whose body was found six days after he abruptly left his home in May 2006.

 The 32-year-old writer was found at the Belvedere Hotel in Baltimore where he (allegedly) fell from the top of the hotel and crashed through the roof.